Barbie · ep. 070

 In 1992 Barbie ran for President (and has continued to nearly every year since).
 In 2016 Barbie for President also included a female vice president as a set.
 And in 2020 Barbie for President came with a campaign manager, a fundraiser manager, and a voter–all dolls were female.
 Since 2015 Barbie has released dolls for their Inspiring Women and Sheroes series which feature historical heroes like Katherine Johnson, Frida Kahlo, Amelia Earhart, and current leaders like Misty Copeland, Naomi Osaka, Zendaya.
 Barbie has been a pilot, firefighter, journalist, entrepreneur, robotics engineer, video game developer, paleontologist, Mars explorer–she’s at 250 careers and counting.
 Barbie has been a strong female role model; because girls saw Barbie do it, they believed it was possible for them, too.

 Barbie not only helped girls see their futures, she also helped girls see themselves.
 In 1997 Barbie released the first doll who was a wheelchair user.
 To help young girls battling cancer, in 2012 Mattel created a bald doll named Ella.
 In 2019 Barbie’s Fashionista line included a doll with a prosthetic limb.
 In 2020 Barbie released a doll with vitiligo, she had patches of different colors of skin.
 In 2022 Barbie came out with a doll who wore hearing aids.
 Earlier this year Barbie announced their first doll with Down syndrome.
-Of course sooner releases would’ve been better for all these dolls, but I appreciate their efforts toward representation.
+While sooner releases would’ve been nice, I appreciate their efforts toward representation.
 It’s impactful for girls to see a doll who looks like them.

 Barbie Behind the Times